RocketChat/docs-old/guides/mobile-guides/push-notifications/push-notification-security.md

 Instead of sending the message content through push gateway, Apple\*\*,\*\* and Google, if you are running Enterprise/Gold edition the Secured Push Notification sends just the ID of the message.

-Once the ID reaches the user’s device, the message is retrieved from Rocket.Chat server and the notification is created.
+Once the ID reaches the userÃÂ¢ÃÂÃÂs device, the message is retrieved from Rocket.Chat server and the notification is created.

 {% hint style="info" %}
-Please note that this process works for both situations if the user is using Rocket.Chat’s push gateway or his own.
+Please note that this process works for both situations if the user is using Rocket.ChatÃÂ¢ÃÂÃÂs push gateway or his own.
 {% endhint %}

 ### Privacy <a href="privacy" id="privacy"></a>

-In Privacy, you can configure what amount of information you want your push notification to have.‌
+In Privacy, you can configure what amount of information you want your push notification to have.ÃÂ¢ÃÂÃÂ

 1. Go to **Administration**